 Reviewing With the Adjuster

 The restoration company will tell the adjuster that the certificate of satisfaction has been completed.
 They will also communicate to the adjuster any particular concerns the homeowner might have with the company’s service or any pre-existing conditions in the home.
+This is another step in the fire damage restoration process.

 Advising of Payment Date